jtkaufman737/You-Dont-Know-JS/scope & closures/ch2.md

 The bubble for `bar` is entirely contained within the bubble for `foo`, because (and only because) that's where we chose to define the function `bar`.

 Notice that these nested bubbles are strictly nested.
 We're not talking about Venn diagrams where the bubbles can cross boundaries.
 In other words, no bubble for some function can simultaneously exist (partially) inside two other outer scope bubbles, just as no function can partially be inside each of two parent functions.
+JTK: That is interesting...

 ### Look-ups